Have you ever been in pain? None of you, I’m sure, would say a no.

 - Do not hide details about the pain from your physician.
 It’s not just about the claim, but for better treatment too.

-- Never exaggerate your pain and rate it higher thinking that it would help you in a better payout.
+- Never exaggerate your pain and rate it higher in a pain threshold chart thinking that it would help you in a better payout.

-- Always be consistent and truthful when describing the pain.
+- Always be consistent and truthful when describing the pain for preparing a pain score chart.

 - Do not give a contradictory pain scale rating to the physician and the insurance company.